bluesloth3109/RL-Bot/README.md

 # RL-Bot
-Rocket League bot coded in python
+Rocket League bot coded in python.
 Developed by Callum Devlin and Daniel McMurray